UtrechtUniversity/tweet_collector/README.md

 1. Run the `tweet_collector` command to start collecting the tweets
 1. Run the `tweet_collector_elastic` command to visualise the results in Kibana.

-Alternatively, you can launch the files directly through the supplies shell scripts:
-- To collect the tweets of your interest, you will make use of the file `sh search_tweet.sh`.
-Go to 'guidelines/Search_Tweets.ipynb' for more details.

-- To upload the collected tweets to elasticsearch and visualize it in kibana, you will make use of the file `sh load_elastic.sh`.
-Go to 'guidelines/Elasticsearch_and_Kibana.ipynb' for more details.

 <!-- LINKS -->
 ## Links